-This callback is optional, so callback modules need to export it only if they return one of the tuples containing {continue, Continue} from another callback.
-If such a {continue, } tuple is used and the callback is not implemented, the process will exit with undef error.
+This callback is optional, so callback modules need to export it only if they return {continue, Continue} from another callback.
+If continue is used and the callback is not implemented, the process will exit with undef error.

-This function is called by a gen_server process whenever a previous callback returns one of the tuples containing {continue, Continue}. handle_continue/2 is invoked immediately after the previous callback, which makes it useful for performing work after initialization or for splitting the work in a callback in multiple steps, updating the process state along the way.
+This function is called by a gen\server process whenever a previous callback returns {continue, Continue}. handle\continue/2 is invoked immediately after the previous callback, which makes it useful for performing work after initialization or for splitting the work in a callback in multiple steps, updating the process state along the way.

-For a description of the other arguments and possible return values, see Module: handle_call/3.
+For a description of the other arguments and possible return values, see Module:handle\call/3.